Annapolis Maryland, USA Travel Guide

 At City Dock, this memorial commemorates Alex Haley's ancestor Kunta Kinte's arrival in Annapolis in 1767, as depicted in "Roots."
 Features a bronze sculpture group of Alex Haley reading to children, surrounded by a narrative wall.
 A place of reflection and education.

-Beyond St. Anne's Church, explore other historic churches like St. Mary's Catholic Church and First Presbyterian Church.
+Beyond St. Anne's Church, explore other old churches like St. Mary's Catholic Church and First Presbyterian Church.
 These showcase different architectural styles and provide insight into the diverse religious history and community development of Annapolis.

-Pick up a map from the Annapolis Visitors Center to guide yourself through the historic streets, discovering hidden courtyards and significant buildings at your own pace.
+Pick up a a map from the Annapolis Visitors Center to guide yourself through the historic streets, discovering hidden courtyards and significant buildings at your own pace.

 Beyond its historic streets, Annapolis has beautiful natural spaces for relaxation and outdoor enjoyment.